 Returning to the root

 Then become going home to their own districts.
 Everyone wants to celebrate their Eid with their family.
 People usually come to live in the major cities to earn their living.
 During Eid, they want to go back to their home to celebrate the festival with their family and relatives, no matter how far that place is from where they live.
 Every home in every village become full during this period.
-In this time everyone meet their relatives, friends, and neighbors whom they haven’t met for months, may be for years.
+In this time everyone meets their relatives, friends, and neighbors whom they haven’t met for months, maybe for years.
 People gather everywhere in the bazaars and streets of the villages.
 Everywhere sound of greetings is heard and embracing is seen.

 Finding out the moon

 The night before Eid brings suspense to everyone because Eid will happen the next day only if the new moon is seen the night before.
 Everyone eagerly waits for the news of seeing the new moon anywhere in the country.
 The night before Eid is called “Chand Raat” or “The night of moon”.
 Celebrating Eid actually starts on this night.

 As soon as the new moon is seen and Eid is confirmed in the next day, girls become busy coloring their hands with hena.
 In villages, they run in the villages from house to house in search of hena tree to collect their leaves.
 These leaves are first smashed very well before applying in the hands and need to keep a few hours to make a brighter color.
 They make a beautiful decoration in their hands with hena.
 They color their nails too.
 In cities, artificial hena is normally used which comes in tubes.

 On the day of Eid, many people go to the graves of their close relatives, especially parents, to pray for them.
 Before prayers, people distribute a charity known as Fitra.
 Many people also avail themselves of this opportunity to distribute Zakah, an Islamic obligatory alms tax of 2.5% of one’s annual savings, to the needy.
 Zakat is often distributed in the form of food and new clothes.